Plumbers Licensing Board

 Rebecca Johnston - Chair

-Rebecca is the Legal Practice Director of Johnston Wheeler and an experienced board member.
+Rebecca Johnston has been appointed to the Board as Chair.
+Rebecca is the legal practice director of Johnston Wheeler and an experienced board member.
 Appointed to represent the interests of consumers, she brings expertise in corporate and commercial law.
-Rebecca has extensive legal experience advising private and publicly listed companies, their boards and senior management on a broad range of legal and regulatory matters.
-In addition to working with the Aviation and Aerospace industries, Rebecca is the co-founder and former Vice President of the Cottesloe Amateur Football Club.
+Rebecca has extensive legal experience advising private and publicly listed companies, their boards and senior management on a wide range of legal and regulatory matters.

-Ms Groves is a Senior Lawyer with the Australian Government Solicitor, specialising in administrative law.
-She is a committee member of the Citizen’s Advice Bureau and has previously worked at the Royal Commission into Aged Care Quality and Safety.
-Her experience brings a unique skillset to the Board in delivering community focused outcomes.
+Laura Groves has been appointed to the Board as the deputy Chair and consumer representative.
+Laura is a senior lawyer with the Australian Government Solicitor, specialising in administrative law.
+Laura is a committee member of the Citizen’s Advice Bureau and assisted with the Royal Commission into Aged Care Quality and Safety.
+Laura's experience brings a unique skillset to the Board in terms of delivering community focused outcomes.

 Demissie Gladys